DFE-Digital/gias-query-tool/README.md

 To work on the API:

 ```
+make api_db # move data to SQLite to power the app
 bundle
 bundle exec rerun rackup # rerun will hot-reload your code
 ```

 ### API documentation